 Recruiters will utilize the following tools during recruitment.
 The recruiter will read aloud all documents for anyone needing assistance.

-Recruitment Email/RSVP

-All invitees will receive a recruitment email with RSVP instructions (Appendix X).
-For RSVP forms, individuals will provide their first name, and indicate whether they will participate in the needs assessment process, how they will participate, and any accommodations they require.
-Names collected from the RSVP forms will only be utilized to provide participants with their requested accommodations.

-The Project Manager and support staff member will be responsible for keeping track of all RSVP responses and accommodation requests for all focus groups and interviews.
-RSVP forms for each meeting will be destroyed within one business day of the meeting’s conclusion.

-Email invitations will include information about how to request accommodations and how to respond via email or Doodle poll by the selected RSVP due date.

 Frequently Asked Questions Sheet

 The FAQ sheet will answer general questions about the focus groups/interviews (Appendix X).
 This sheet will be provided to all participants during the recruitment process.
 For people with CCN, sexual assault survivors and domestic violence survivors, the instructions will indicate that individuals can return FAQ sheet.

 Meeting Reminder Emails